Continue with Facebook

 This nerve pain can be severe and life-changing.
 One MyMSTeam member said, “I feel like there’s a snake around my abdomen squeezing me.”

 “When my trigeminal neuralgia is most vile, I can’t feel my face if I touch it.
-It feels like everything from my cheekbones on down are on fire,” another member shared.
+It feels like everything from my cheekbones on down is on fire,” another member shared.

 One way to help offset the effects of nerve damage and participate in daily life is to address the residual weakness with physical therapy and, if needed, mobility aids and assistive devices.
 Using a mobility aid, such as a cane or wheelchair, may make some people feel like the disease is “winning.”
 However, in reality, these aids can be liberating — they allow you to save energy, avoid the onset of fatigue, and prevent falls.
 Pain management can also improve function and quality of life.

 MS fatigue is incredibly common — up to 95 percent of people with MS experience it.
-Fatigue is described as being much more tired and exhausted than you might expect to feel from your effort.
+Fatigue feels like being much more tired than you’d expect for the effort you’ve made.
 The fatigue caused by MS can be disabling.
 “Today has been a struggle.
 I’ve been so tired — not done a single thing,” said one MyMSTeam member.

 Another shared a frustrating experience: “If I do anything while I am fatigued, the symptoms get worse.
 But if I do just a little before the fatigue starts, I can’t accomplish enough.”

-Together, nerve damage and fatigue can make it difficult to keep physical activity in your regular routine.
+Together, nerve damage and fatigue can make it difficult to keep physical activity in your daily routine.
 Over time, this lack of movement can cause a medical condition called muscle atrophy.
-This can become a vicious cycle, because atrophy makes it even more difficult to exercise and move — and further lack of exercise can worsen MS symptoms and accelerate disease progression.
+This can become a vicious cycle.
+Muscle loss makes it even harder to move and stay active, and not getting enough exercise can make MS symptoms worse and speed up how the disease progresses.

 The good news is that MS-related muscle deconditioning can often be stopped or even reversed, restoring some physical functioning.
 Exercise, physical therapy, and an improved diet can help rebuild muscle.

 Be sure to tell your doctor about the ways MS affects your mobility and function.
-They can help you find the best approaches to keep you as active and engaged as possible while living with MS. For example, clinical trials have shown that disease-modifying treatments (DMTs) can slow the progress of MS toward disability.
+They can help you find the best approaches to keep you as active and engaged as possible while living with MS. Research shows that disease-modifying treatments can help slow the worsening of MS over time.
 Talk to your MS specialist about your treatment goals and what plan can best help you reach them.

 Have you experienced walking problems with multiple sclerosis?
-Share your stories or advice in the comments below or by posting on your Activities page.
+Share your stories or advice in the comments below.

 Get updates directly to your inbox.